PharoahEgbuna/CTD-To-Do-List-2026/README.md

 ## Future Improvement:
 ### With more time I would deploy my app and find a way to make only the selected todo shift when editing rather than the entire list.
+### I'd also like to go through with app deployment in the future!

 ## License:
 ### This project is licensed under the MIT License - see the Lincense.txt file for details.